The Situation

 4 - Redact Processor

 Information that is redacted is obfuscated completely, and cannot be recovered after processing.
-For this reason, the Redact Processor should be used to remove PII that is particularly sensitive, but doesn't need to be used for later analysis.
+For this reason, the $link[page,260911,auto$] should be used to remove PII that is particularly sensitive, but doesn't need to be used for later analysis.
 In this case, the login User ID from Access events is redacted, since this is information that could be used to hack user accounts, but isn't needed for analysis.
 The Processor operation is based on searching for specific patterns, such as social security numbers or email addresses, or custom patterns, and then using a hash or replacement pattern to obfuscate the data.
 In this case, it searches the field.access.user_id for a custom pattern based on a regular expression, and then hashes it using the md5 algorithm.

 5 - Blackhole Destination